Tessellate-Imaging/Monk_Object_Detection/README.md

 <br />

 ### Why use Monk
- - Issue: Abudance of algorithms and diculty to find a working code
+ - Issue: Abudance of algorithms and difficult to find a working code
    - <b> Solution: All your state-of-the-art as well as old algorithms in one place </b>

  - Issue: Installaing different deep learning pipelines is an error-prone task